cloudera/hue/docs/docs-site/content/developer/development/_index.md

 Check for links not working (e.g. returning a 404) with muffet, a fast link checker crawler.
 It recommended to use the [check links script](https://github.com/cloudera/hue/blob/master/tools/ci/check_for_website_dead_links.sh).

 The posts [manual](https://gethue.com/easily-checking-for-deadlinks-on-docs-gethue-com/) and [continuous integration](https://gethue.com/easily-checking-for-deadlinks-on-docs-gethue-com/) contain more information about it.

+And then to build the static site just do:

+    hugo

+and grab the `public` directory.

 ### Blog & Website